JafedM/The-lapidarist-problem/README.md

 # The lapidarist problem
- An aproximation to "The lapidarist problem"
+ A simple aproximation to "The lapidarist problem".